 Cesena is a treasure of architectural and historical interest, and the monuments and buildings are well preserved.
-You will not see peeling paint or a lot of graffiti decorating the doorways and walls.
+You will not see peeling paint or graffiti decorating the doorways and walls.

-When visiting Cesena a name you will hear over and over is Malatesta.
+Perhaps the most important thing to know about Cesena is the name Malatesta.
 Why?
-Because the history of Cesena is the history of the Malatesta family who developed the city (1400 – 1500s) and built two of the most important monuments there today, the Biblioteca Malatestiana and La Rocca.
+Because the history of Cesena is the history of the Malatesta family.
+They developed the city (1400 – the 1500s) and built two of the most important monuments there today, the Biblioteca Malatestiana and La Rocca.

-Let’s take a walk through Cesena – the perfect way to absorb this absolute jewel in Romagna.
+Let’s Take A Walk Around Cesena, the perfect way to absorb this absolute jewel in Emilia Romagna.

-Directly in front of Palazzo Vechhio, you will see an intricately carved fountain, Fontana Masini, built of white marble imported from Istria.
-It is a popular meeting spot for both the locals and the local pigeons!
+Directly in front of Palazzo Vecchio, you will see an intricately carved fountain, Fontana Masini, built of white marble imported from Istria.
+It is a popular meeting spot for both the locals––and the local pigeons!

-From Piazza del Popolo, window shop as you walk down Via del Zeffrino Re to Via Mazzini, then turn right to go to Teatro Alessandro Bonci in Piazza Giudazzi.
+Enjoy a bit of window shopping as you walk from PIazza del Popolo along Via del Zefffrion to Via Mazzini, then turn right to go to Teatro Alessandro Bonci in Piazza Giudazzi.